Manpreet-Singh-2004/Common-and-Basics-Codes/Express_Explain.md

 ### Security Enhancements

 You could add a section on basic security practices.
-A great and easy-to-implement library is helmet.
+A great and easy-to-implement library is Helmet.
 It applies several important HTTP headers to protect your app from common vulnerabilities like Cross-Site Scripting (XSS) and click-jacking.
 You can also mention rate-limiting using a package like express-rate-limit to prevent brute-force attacks on login endpoints.

 ### Centralized Error Handling